 Trello is an app that allows businesses to manage projects and achieve their productivity goals.
 It features intelligent boards, lists, and cards that organize tasks and foster a cohesive team.
 Trello for Microsoft Teams allows businesses to work creatively to collaborate, achieve goals, and manage projects using the Trello framework for doing so.

-Within Microsoft Teams, you can view your Trello boards, lists, and cards.
+You can view your Trello boards, lists, and cards within Microsoft Teams.
 You can also create new cards, move existing cards between lists in Trello, set due dates, and mark cards as complete.
 In addition, the Trello board can be added as a tab in the Teams channel.
 It allows everyone to view the board and navigate between the tasks it contains.